 How Aged Care Facilities in Australia Chemically Restrain Older People with Dementia

 This report found that instead of providing support to older people with dementia, facilities use drugs to control their behavior, a practice known as chemical restraint.
 Many of the drugs used to control people in aged care facilities are antipsychotics that are not approved in Australia for older people with dementia.
+In

 Improper Social Care Assessments for Older People in England

 For this report, Human Rights Watch spoke with older people and their relatives in 12 cities and towns across England.
 Some said that assessors appeared not to understand their disabilities and support needs.
+In other cases, before beginning an assessment, assessors announced that services would be cut regardless of an

 Alabama’s Failure to Prevent Cervical Cancer Death in the Black Belt

 This report documents how state and federal policies contribute to a treacherous reproductive health environment in Alabama, where women are dying from cervical cancer at rates higher than in any other US state.
+The report presents the experiences of women mostly from the Alabama Black Belt, a largely rural region of

 This report is based on a May 2018 visit to Cox’s Bazar.
 Human Rights Watch found that the mega camp is severely overcrowded.
 The average usable space is 10.7 square meters per person, compared with the recommended international standard of 45 square meters per person.
+Densely packed refugees are at heightened risk of

 How Nursing Homes in the United States Overmedicate People with Dementia